 Reasons for the Proxy Wars Between Eritrea and Ethiopia

 During the era of Colonialism, Ethiopia maintained independence (however, briefly occupied by Italy from 1936 to 1941).
 Eritrea, on the other hand, was entirely colonised by Italy.
 This prevented Ethiopia from gaining access to the sea, making it a landlocked country.
 After the World War II ended and Italy had lost the war, the Ethiopian emperor, Haile Selassie I, convinced the newly founded UN to support a federation consisting of Ethiopia and Eritrea.
 The UN supported this under UN 390-A(V), and the Ethiopia-Eritrea federation came into being on Sept.
 15, 1952.

 This resolution clearly stated that Eritrea must keep its autonomy.
 Selassie I decided to overlook that fact.
 A document is just words put together on a piece of paper.
-In a matter of fewer than ten years, the only national language became Amharic, the official language of the Ethiopian elite.
+In a matter of fewer than ten years, the only national language became Amharic, the official language of Ethiopia.
 On Nov.
 15, 1962, Ethiopia officially annexed Eritrea, thereby, annulling the UN-resolution of 1952.
 It also paved the way for Ethiopia to gain full access to the sea.
 That started the liberation war of Eritreans who wanted independence from a new colonial power, Ethiopia.
 The civil war lasted from 1961-1991, and the civilian casualties were huge.
 Some sources believe up to 600,000 people lost their lives due to the conflict.
 Not to forget the circa 1 million deaths because of the droughts.

 Selassie I was overthrown in 1974, where the leader of the Derg, Mengistu Haile Mariam, came into power supported by the USSR.
 The new power structures formed a rebellion from Eritrea AND now also within Ethiopia.
 The Ethiopian coalition called the Ethiopian People’s Revolutionary Democratic Front (EPRDF) joined hands with The Eritrean People’s Liberation Front led by Isaias Afwerki in ousting the Soviet-backed regime of Ethiopia led by Haile Mariam (2).